vimalabs/VIMABench/README.md

 ```

 # Training Data
 We also release an offline dataset with 650K trajectories conditioned on multimodal prompts to learn general robot manipulation.
-Our dataset is hosted on [Zenodo](https://doi.org/10.5281/zenodo.7127587).
+Our dataset is hosted on [🤗Hugging Face](https://huggingface.co/datasets/VIMA/VIMA-Data).

 After download and unzip, data are grouped into different tasks.
 Within each trajectory's folder, there are two folders `rgb_front` and `rgb_top`, and three files `obs.pkl`, `action.pkl`, and `trajectory.pkl`.
 RGB frames from a certain perspective are separately stored in corresponding folder. `obs.pkl` includes segmentation and state of end effector. `action.pkl` contains oracle actions. `trajectory.pkl` contains meta information such as elapsed steps, task information, and object information.
 Users can build their custom data piepline starting from here.